Joel Biggie Matiza Biography, Covid-19 Death -Pindula

 Background

 Matiza was born on 17 August 1960 in Murewa.
-He has been a Member of Parliament representing Murehwa South Constituency since 1999 to date.
+He was a Member of Parliament representing Murehwa South Constituency from 1999 to 2021.

 Education

 He attended Monte Cassino for his primary school education and Federal Govt College Kano (Nigeria) for his secondary education.
-He holds BSc Hons Architecture and MSc Architecture from AHMADU BELLO University.
-He holds his second MSc Strategic Management form the University of Derby.
+He held BSc Hons Architecture and MSc Architecture degrees from AHMADU BELLO University.
+He did his MSc Strategic Management at the University of Derby.

+In December 2020, Matiza attained a Doctorate in Business Administration Degree from Chinhoyi University of Technology.

 Events